-We have audited the accompanying consolidated financial statements of Northstar Education Finance, Inc. and its subsidiaries, which comprise the consolidated statements of financial position as of September 30, 2014 and 2013, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Northstar Education Finance, Inc. and its subsidiary, which comprise the consolidated statements of financial position as of September 30, 2015 and 2014, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes to the consolidated financial statements.